 Keeping track of just one number—that 80 percent of your take-home pay—is inarguably easier than keeping track of more numbers.
 The challenging part is to maintain balance within that number and ensure that your spending in different categories doesn't add up too quickly.
 Preserve the 20 percent you've committed to saving or using to pay down debt by setting up an automatic transfer from every paycheck.
 After that money is transferred to a specified savings or debt-repayment account, whatever's left is what you're able to spend.

-If even these simplified budgeting methods seem too overwhelming, consider working with a financial planner to find a system what will work for you.
-And don’t be hesitant to take the simplest route.
+If even these simplified budgeting methods seem too overwhelming, consider working with a financial planner to find a system that will work for you.
+And don't be hesitant to take the simplest route.

 "A budget doesn't have to be complicated," Lin says.
 "You have control over how your budget is structured.
 The key is to set realistic parameters for your money so you don't spend money you don't have."